Abnormal Placentation

 3. Acute chorioamnionitis

-4. Chronic villitis of unknown/immune etiology (non‑infectious)
+4. Chronic villitis of unknown etiology (non‑infectious)

 Other subtypes include massive perivillous fibrin deposition, placental infarcts, and chorioangiosis.